JS student dressing in black dress, sitting in the Law Library speaking with two other students.

 A law school is only as strong as its faculty.
 At the Sandra Day O’Connor College of Law at Arizona State University, students learn from some of the nation’s foremost scholars and innovative legal instructors.
 They have played an integral role in ASU Law establishing itself as one of the highest ranked public law schools in the nation, a leading center of scholarly exchange with a tradition of exceptional bar-passage and quality job-placement rates.

-Juris Doctor graduates go on to join law firms, start their own companies, move up in their existing careers or find a passion for the law.
-In every case, knowledge of the legal field enhances their professional life and shapes their way of thinking.
+Juris Doctor graduates go on to join law firms, start their own firms or companies, move up in their existing careers or work in public service.

 Learn more about Career Services ASU Law employment